n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook/index.md

 The webhook allows you to trigger workflows from services that don't have a dedicated app trigger node.

-## Build and test workflows

-While building or testing a workflow, use a test webhook URL.
-Using a test webhook ensures that you can view the incoming data in the editor UI, which is useful for debugging.
-Select **Test step** to register the webhook before sending the data to the test webhook.
-The test webhook stays active for 120 seconds.

-When using the Webhook node on the localhost, run n8n in tunnel mode: [npm with tunnel](/hosting/installation/npm/#n8n-with-tunnel) or [Docker with tunnel](/hosting/installation/docker/#n8n-with-tunnel).

-<video src="/_video/integrations/builtin/core-nodes/webhook/webhook-node-intro.mp4" controls width="100%"></video>

-## Production workflows

-When your workflow is ready, switch to using the production webhook URL.
-You can then activate your workflow, and n8n runs it automatically when an external service calls the webhook URL.

-When working with a Production webhook, ensure that you have saved and activated the workflow.
-Data flowing through the webhook isn't visible in the editor UI with the production webhook.
+## Workflow development process

+The Webhook node testing and development process works a bit differently.
+Refer to [/integrations/builtin/core-nodes/n8n-nodes-base.webhook/workflow-development/] for more information.

 ## Node parameters

-These are the main node configuration fields.
+Use these parameters to configure your node.

 ### Webhook URLs

-The Webhook node has two URLs: test URL and production URL. n8n displays the URLs at the top of the node panel.
+The Webhook node has two **Webhook URLs**: test and production. n8n displays the URLs at the top of the node panel.

 Select **Test URL** or **Production URL** to toggle which URL n8n displays.

 <figure markdown="span">
 ![Sample Webhook URLs in the Webhook node's Parameters tab display a Test URL and Production URL](/_images/integrations/builtin/core-nodes/webhook/webhook-urls.png)